Why you should travel alone at least once in your life

 Plus, if you’re introverted like me, your social battery will drain big time because you have to interact with multiple people for days.
 One thing I’ve grown to appreciate is going out alone—whether to work at a mall or just to treat myself to milk tea.
 It’s weirdly relaxing to not have to talk to anyone, especially since you get to think clearly, too.

-Don’t get me wrong: I’d love to travel more with my family, friends, and/or my boyfriend in the future, especially overseas.
+Don’t get me wrong: I’d love to travel more with my family, friends, and my boyfriend in the future, especially overseas.
 But right now, traveling alone is one of the rare instances in which I can find time for myself without thinking about, you know, adult stuff.

 If you’re thinking of traveling alone but you’re hesitant for whatever reason, the first thing I’ll tell you is it’s not weird to want to do it.
 Some people only think it is because they equate choosing to be alone with being lonely.
 Solo travel has become a growing global trend.
 According to Solo Traveler World, it now makes up 18 percent of global bookings.
-Additionally, 20 percent of Gen Zs also prefer to go on solo backpacking trips during their gap year.
+Additionally 20 percent of Gen Zs also prefer to go on solo backpacking trips during their gap year.

 My tip for you is to download copies of public transport maps and have a set itinerary so you can plan your route.
-Also, the perfect way to pretend like you’re not lost and panicky is to listen to your Google Maps GPS through earphones while walking—you’ll look like you’re listening to music.
+Also, the perfect way to pretend like you’re not lost and panicky is to listen to Google Maps through earphones while walking—you’ll look like you’re listening to music.
 It works for me, at least.

-One last thing: Don’t break any rules, be nice and respect the people you’ll interact with, and always memorize your way back to your hotel or hostel.
+One last thing: Don’t break any rules, be nice, and respect the people you’ll interact with, and always memorize your way back to your hotel or hostel.

 Go book that solo trip when you’re ready.
 Stay safe and have fun.